 Big Island

-Hilton Waikoloa Village Kids’ Camps - This resort offers day and night camps for kids.
+Hilton Waikoloa Village Kids’ Camps – This resort offers day and night camps for kids.
 So, if mom and dad want a to have a romantic dinner on Friday and Saturday, the night camp that runs from 5:30pm to 9:30pm would work out perfectly.
-The charge for day camp starts at $100 per child and the night camp starts at $85.
-When there’s availability, they open this camp up for families staying outside the resort.
+The charge for day camp starts at $60 per child and the night camp starts at $60.
+When there’s availability, they open these camps for families staying outside the resort, though a higher fee applies.

 Maui